GiaKhanh-LVC/GK/README.md

 * Increases maximum size of Blocks inline comments to 100 characters
 * Saves position of open Blocks comment balloons
 * Adds new AprilTag Driving samples:  RobotDriveToAprilTagTank & RobotDriveToAprilTagOmni
-* Adds Sample to illustrate optimizing camera exposure for AprilTags: ConceptAprilTagOptimizeExposure
+* Adds Sample to illustrate optimizing camera exposure for AprilTags: util.ConceptAprilTagOptimizeExposure

 ### Bug Fixes
 * Corrects inspection screen to report app version using the SDK version defined in the libraries instead of the version specified in `AndroidManifest.xml`.
 This corrects the case where the app could show matching versions numbers to the user but still state that the versions did not match.